Skip to content

 11. Adventure at the Bale Grist Mill State Historic Park

 Although the mill was first built in 1846, the area did not become a state park until the 1920s.
-Today, the Bale Grist Mill State Historic Park takes visitors into the past to explore what life was like for early Napa Valley pioneers.
+Today, the Bale Grist Mill State Historic Park takes visitors back in time to explore what life was like for early Napa Valley pioneers.

-In addition to the water wheel, hiking trails are also available at the park.
+In addition to the water wheel, the park offers hiking trails.
 The trails lead visitors through the forests of Napa Valley.
-Along the way is the Pioneer Cemetery, the first church built in Napa Valley, and local wildlife.
+Along the way, they pass the Pioneer Cemetery, the first church built in Napa Valley, and local wildlife.

 12. Explore Haunted Napa Valley